 Teaching Young Voices

-For finding new approaches on the spot and reveling in imagination, there’s nothing better than being a youth writing instructor.
-As a Think 360 Arts for Learning Teaching Artist and a Lighthouse Writers Workshop Youth Program Faculty member, I regularly teach creative nonfiction, screenwriting and fiction intensives to youths in grades 5 – 12 throughout the Denver area.
+For finding new approaches on the spot and reveling in imagination, there’s nothing better than teaching young writers.
+As a Lighthouse Writers Workshop Youth Program Faculty member and a Think 360 Arts for Learning Teaching Artist, I regularly teach creative nonfiction, screenwriting and fiction intensives to youths in grades 5 – 12 throughout the Denver area.
 Upcoming classes:

 - Mastering the Short Screenplay for Grades 9-12 (weeklong camp in partnership with Lighthouse Writers Workshop and Denver Film Society)